TheCOVID19InfoBot/TheCOVID19InfoBot.github.io/README.md

-# The Website for The COVID-19 Info Bot for Discord
+# Website for The COVID-19 Info Bot for Discord

 ## About
 The COVID-19 Info Bot is a...